 Things are gradually changing: for example, some wealthy Middle Eastern countries are starting to contribute to poverty reduction in Africa and Asia.

 But somehow we have to face these realities, however uncomfortable they are, and work out the consequences.
-It’s too easy just to dismiss the data as biased, as so many do.
+It’s too easy just to dismiss the data as biased, as many do, simply because it doesn’t produce results that correspond to their world-view.
 We can’t make progress on these critical issues as long as we remain in denial about the fact that not enough countries do enough to make the world work better.

-And that includes Western countries too, of course: just because they rank higher in the index doesn’t mean they are doing anything like enough for the world, and most of them do enormous amounts of harm to humanity and the planet as well as good: the fact that, for example, Sweden ranks 52nd in the “Peace and Security” category, mainly because of its huge weapons exports, is inexcusable hypocrisy, no matter that it ranks first in the Index despite this - and one can make similar criticisms of most Western countries.
+And that includes Western countries too, of course: just because they rank higher in the index doesn’t mean they are doing anything like enough for the world, and most of them do enormous amounts of harm to humanity and the planet as well as good: the fact that, for example, Sweden ranks so low in the “Peace and Security” category, mainly because of its huge weapons exports, is inexcusable hypocrisy, no matter that it ranked first in Version 1.1 of the Index despite this — and one can make similar criticisms of most Western countries.